-If the download came from a different game-download site rather than a FitGirl mirror, compare it with our GameDrive.org download-risk checklist before deciding whether to keep, scan, or delete the file.
+If the download came from a different game-download site rather than a FitGirl mirror, compare it with our DODI Repacks safety checks or GameDrive.org download-risk checklist before deciding whether to keep, scan, or delete the file.

-Search results and forum replies often argue about whether the long-running FitGirl name is trusted in piracy communities.
-That debate misses the security decision a Windows user needs to make.
+Search results and forum replies often argue about the real FitGirl site versus fake mirrors.
+That matters, but it is only the first check.
 A repack may combine original game files, scene cracks, patched launchers, custom installers, archive scripts, and third-party file hosts.
 Even when the visible site looks familiar, the executable chain is outside the software publisher’s control.

 That is why a clean domain reputation result does not make a repack safe, and a single HackTool alert does not tell the whole story by itself.
 You need to judge the source, the exact file path, the detection name, what the installer changed, and what happened after the game launched.